In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 Morning: A short bike ride or Uber ride brings you to the Cleveland Museum of Art (CMA), which features more than 45,000 pieces of art spanning 6,000 years.
 This historic institution is home to one of the last Rodin-supervised casts of "The Thinker," as well as Monet's "Water Lilies."
 The best part about the CMA?
 Admission to its permanent collection is always free.

 Lunch: No need to venture too far for lunch.
 The Cleveland Museum of Art has its own restaurant, Provenance.
-The upscale menu offerings often reflect the art on display within the museum.
+The upscale menu offerings from celebrated chef Douglas Katz often reflect the art on display within the museum.
 For instance, during a traveling exhibition featuring Monet, the restaurant developed a special menu that showcased the artist's love of painting gardens with edible flowers and herbs, as well as a lemon lavender cake.

 Early Afternoon: The Museum of Contemporary Art Cleveland (MOCA) anchors the Uptown area of University Circle in its stunning onyx building.
 It's a non-collecting institution, which means they're always showcasing something new in the contemporary art world.
 In the past, the museum has featured the works of Andy Warhol, Jim Hodges and Claes Oldenburg.
-MOCA admission is free on the first Saturday of every month.
+Daily admission is always free..

 Late Afternoon: Reinberger Gallery, located at the Cleveland Institute of Art, supports professional artists while also serving the students and faculty as an educational resource.
 It's inside these galleries that you'll uncover some inspiration from the newer voices in the art world - through multi-media, multi-sensory work - that tests boundaries and questions reality.

 Dinner: After a full day of exploring, reward yourself with dinner at Chef Zack Bruell's L'Abatros.
-This quaint French brasserie is tucked away in University Circle among lush greenery within University Circle, making for the perfect little escape.
+This quaint French brasserie is tucked away in University Circle among lush greenery, making for the perfect little escape.
+Try the Cassoulet and thank us later.

-Evening: Add a little oomph to your night with a visit to the art galleries along Waterloo in the up-and-coming Waterloo Arts District on Cleveland's east side.
-Check out Waterloo Arts Gallery, Waterloo 7 Studio/Gallery and Maria Neil Art Project.
+Evening: Add a little oomph to your night with a visit to the art galleries along Waterloo in the up-and-coming Waterloo Arts District on Cleveland's east side, Waterloo Arts Gallery and Waterloo 7 Studio/Gallery.
 This unique part of town is an indie hotspot, boasting not only art, but an iconic music club, vinyl record shopping, vintage threads and cool little eateries along the corridor.

 Breakfast: Our second day takes us to the west side of Cleveland.
 Get the day going on the right foot with a big plate of corned beef hash or a huge stack of pancakes from Grumpy's Cafe in Tremont.
 Also, if any of the art on the wall tickles your fancy, feel free to inquire about making it your own.

 Morning: Take a break from the big arts institutions with a jaunt through Tremont's art galleries.
-Known as ground zero for Cleveland's indie arts scene, this place has dozens of little galleries popping up in between restaurants and homes, like Calicchia Studio, Doubting Thomas Gallery and Manly Pad Portrait Studio.
+Known as ground zero for Cleveland's indie arts scene, this place has dozens of little galleries popping up in between restaurants and homes, like Calicchia Studio and Doubting Thomas Gallery.
 One of the best times to visit is during Walkabout Tremont, an art walk held the second Friday of every month.

 Lunch: Take a five-minute drive to Ohio City's Hingetown for lunch at Saucy Brew Works.
 Devour a New Haven- or Saucy-style pizza for lunch along with one (or a whole flight!) of their brewed-on-site craft beers.